calico32/goose/README.md

 arr[-4] // error
 ```

 Slice expressions can be used to access a portion of an array.
-Negative indexes are supported.
+Negative indices are supported.
 ```js
 let arr = [1, 2, 3, 4, 5]
 arr[1:3]   // [2, 3]